18 Entertaining Easter Games for Kids

-Before the parade begins, give each child a white plastic fedora and let him or her decorate it with flowers, ribbons, glitter, stickers, plastic fruit, lace, and paints.
+Before the mini-parade in your backyard begins, give each child a white plastic fedora and let him or her decorate it with flowers, ribbons, glitter, stickers, plastic fruit, lace, and paints.
 Once everyone has finished a hat, have the kids line up and parade around to music, showing off the latest fashions.

 Hide jellybeans all over your home and then set the kids loose with baskets.
 Make sure some are easy to find for younger kids, and some are in more challenging places for older kids.
 Be warned that you could be finding jellybeans in interesting places for weeks to come.

 Buy a set of Easter egg dyes for the kids to use to color hardboiled eggs.
 Have them add extra decorations with markers, glue and glitter or stickers.
 Try these all-natural homemade Easter egg dyes.

 Cut out 20 carrots from orange construction paper and glue on tops made from green construction paper.
 Plant them all around the house—under sofa cushions, in the silverware drawer, in kitchen cabinets, or taped to the refrigerator door.
 Send the kids out to collect the carrots, and let them redeem their carrots for snacks, such as a small box of raisins, a pack of gum, a bag of pretzels, or a piece of carrot cake.
 If your kids think a scavenger hunt is fun, try making one of these 30 fun Easter crafts with them!